fsoubes/FilterRank/doc/DebrasFilter.md

 ![](https://github.com/fsoubes/FilterRank/blob/master/images/substractGPU.png)
 #### Fig 2.
 Comparativ results of the blob image between imageJ and GPU implementation using a radius of 5 either on maximum or minimum filter.
 (A) image obtained with the function ImageCalculator Substract with ImageJ maximum filter and our GPU implmeentation, (B) image obtained with the function ImageCalculator Substract with ImageJ minimum filter and our GPU implmementation.
 This figure represents in A resulting image (blobs 256x254-8bit) respectively using maximum filter GPU implementation output and maximum filter from ImageJ, we can see the edges of each blob, this may due to a slighty different shape and radius between GPU and ImageJ kernel type.
 We obtain the same kind of pattern for the substract of the minimum filter.
+This might be explained by the type of kernel that might be different explaining such contrast.

 ## Benchmark comparison between ImageJ and our CPU and GPU implementation